WWJD-FM Radio Station

 Meet the Staff

-Katelin Hylton, known to most as Katie, was raised in Lawrence County, Kentucky where she attended kindergarten through twelfth grade.
+Katelin Westerfield, known to most as Katie, was raised in Lawrence County, Kentucky where she attended kindergarten through twelfth grade.
 Upon graduating high school Katie began her Purpose Road journey.
 Majoring in Business Administration with a minor in Accounting and an emphasis in Marketing, she graduated from Alice Lloyd College in 2015.
 She held an academic assistant position under Economics instructor Denise Jacobs for the majority of her time at Alice Lloyd College.
 She received the Work Award for academic assistant, Outstanding Senior in Business Administration for 2015, the Fred J. Becker Award in Business, first place in both the Billy and Curtis Owens Writing Award for fiction and the Kentucky Phi Beta Lambda State Conference competition in Marketing concepts during her time at Alice Lloyd College.

-She currently resides in Pippa Passes, Kentucky.
+She currently resides in Pippa Passes, Kentucky, with her husband Chance and dogs Trudy and Auggie.

 She currently resides in Raven, Kentucky.